Can Adults & Kids race together?

 What is the PowerPlay concept about?

 It’s all about competitive fun and bragging rights.
 It’s about friendly rivalry with your mates, family or work colleagues.
-We are not technically racing centre, despite our racing background - but we’re really about having good times!
+We are not technically a racing centre, despite our racing background - but we’re all about FUN and having a great time!

 Do you have a Brochure?